Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 ### Prospect Scores Set Prospect Score
 #### Description
-This service endpoint will allow the user to set prospect score value by accessing the specific score category of the prospect entering the prospect id and score category id.
+This service endpoint will allow the user to set prospect score value by accessing the specific score category of the prospect through the prospect id and score category id.
 To acquire that, an instance of `ProspectScoresController` class is created by the API client for calling the `ProspectScoresSetProspectScoreAsync` method.

 ```markdown
  ProspectScoresGetProspectScoresAsync(int prospectId)